MDX Syntax Available on nisshi.dev Blog

 warning / warn | Warnings and cautions |

-error | Errors and critical warnings |
+danger | Errors and critical warnings |

 success | Success and completion messages |